-- ✓ A purchasing policy directive was implemented by former President Timothy J. Flanagan in 2008, instructing that sustainable products be considered whenever feasible. - ✓ This directive was made a standing policy.
+- ✓ A purchasing policy directive was implemented by the university president in 2008, instructing that sustainable products be considered whenever feasible. - ✓ This directive was made a standing policy. - ✓ A buy local directive was initiated.

 Action #14: Create a Campus Forum for Discussion of Sustainable Policies